-Rafael Zepeda received his MFA from the University of Oregon.
-His books include Horse Medicine & Other Stories, Toa Driver and Selected Poems, The Wichita Poems, The Yellow Ford of Texas, and The Durango Poems.
-His poems and stories have appeared in many anthologies and magazines.
-He has received a National Endowment of the Arts Creative Writing Fellowship in Fiction, a California Artists’ Fellowship, and a Poets, Essayists and Novelists Syndicated Fiction Award.
+Rafael Zepeda received his M.F.A. from the University of Oregon.
+His books include the novel Desperados, Horse Medicine & Other Stories, Tao Driver and Selected Poems, The Wichita Poems, The Yellow Ford of Texas, and The Durango Poems, among others.
+His stories and poems have appeared in many national and international magazines and anthologies.
+He has received a National Endowment for the Arts Creative Writing Fellowship in Fiction, a California Artists’ Fellowship in Fiction, and a Poets, Essayists and Novelists Syndicated Fiction Award.